PDF download Download Article

 5. Wavy hair is totally perfect for a flow haircut.
 The natural texture of wavy hair works super well with the layering and texturizing of a flow cut, leaving you with a super voluminous shape and effortlessly tousled look.

 6. The flow haircut also works well with straight hair, but you may want to amp up the texture and volume a bit with your styling.
 “You can do a perm, which will dry the hair a little bit—dryness isn’t a bad thing!
-If you are used to having really fine hair, coloring it with permanent color, bleaching, or perming can make it a little dry, which can help give it some texture,” explains Sanderson.[13]
+If you are used to having really fine hair, coloring it with permanent color, bleaching, or perming can make it a little dry, which can help give it some texture,” explains master hair stylist Frankie Sanderson.[16]

 7. This version of the look features face-framing layers.
 It’s usually worn with a middle part, so that the swoopy, flowy layers hang down around your face, kind of like curtains (which is where the look gets its name!).[18]